HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 In the opening railway station scene, Dado goes to the restroom where he meets a countryman in handcuffs due out in what is obviously a deportation case.
 When Dado witnesses situations like this that Manuel doesn't, could it be to give us a reason for Dado's being the realist one between the two?

 Manuel is the optimistic fantasist, a stand-in for a part of the Filipino populace that continues to dream of having one of the best-looking women or men there is for a girlfriend/wife or boyfriend/husband (a showbiz-struck tragicomedy by itself).
 Those fantasists would also endlessly be dreaming of a luxurious life as if all you need to own is hard work ("sipag"), perseverance ("tiyaga"), and a bit of strategy ("diskarte") to get there.
 At their Taiwan dormitory's roof deck, Manuel expresses a desire to get a soft couch for that deck spot where they drink their beer, instead of just being content to sit on wooden chairs.
 Dado ignores him.
 Manuel's delusionary attitude is also portrayed as extending to his perceptions on a blossoming relationship (or what he imagines is a blossoming relationship) with a woman, as in the case with nightclub girl Cecilia (De Rossi) in Taiwan.
 Because he is delusional, it's only natural that he would also be confident.
 On a bus heading for Taipei Manuel tells Dado, "Siyempre, pagdating sa babae, dapat tayo ang nagdadala" (With women, we should take the lead).
-This is one statement within the trope of Manuel's confidence that should lead us to our identification of Manuel's tragic flaw.
+This is one statement that points us to Manuel's confidence as a tragic flaw.

 It is on a Sunday when Manuel and Dado take that bus to leave their city (we assume they're coming from Dajia, Taichung, where the Giant Bicycles factory is) and head out for the Catholic church in Danshui in Taipei to hear mass.
 In Danshui they are also supposed to meet Dado's girlfriend, personal care assistant Anna (Soriano), and possibly also Manuel's crush, Cecilia.
 However, the priest at the church preaches about everyone's going back to their respective families "in a faithful way," which may have pushed Dado, apart from his wife's little accident, to end his fling with Anna (during this Sunday, Anna's birthday) and buy presents for a balikbayan box to send to his family.
 Thereafter, Dado witnesses their friend Carros' apprehension by the police (again not witnessed by Manuel).